 Morphine sulfate extended-release tablets are:

-- Get emergency help right away if you take too much morphine sulfate ER tablets (overdose).
-Morphine sulfate ER overdose can cause life threatening breathing problems that can lead to death.
+- Get emergency help right away if you take too much morphine sulfate extended-release tablets (overdose) .
+When you first start taking morphine sulfate extended-release tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - severe asthma, trouble breathing, or other lung problems.